naftaliharris/lazysort/README.md

 in.

 There are also some implementation details that help lazysorted to run quickly:
-First of all, pivots elements are chosen uniformly at random, to guarantee average case nlog(n) behavior.
+First of all, pivots elements are chosen to be the median of three randomly elements, which makes the partition likely to be more balanced and guarantees average case nlog(n) behavior.
 Second of all, for sufficiently small lists, we use insertion sort instead of quicksort, which is faster on small lists.
 Both of these tricks are well-known to speed up quicksort implementations.
 Thirdly,